Protecting the Fourth Amendment

 The case of Vasquez Perdomo v.
 Noem

 The case of Vasquez Perdomo v.
 Noem, in which Immigrant Defenders Law Center (along with other law firms and Southern California cities) is challenging unlawful arrests and detentions, centers on this fundamental right.
-Our media coverage and storytelling around this case emphasize how racially motivated immigration enforcement undermines constitutional protections for everyone—not just immigrants, but all who live within the nation’s borders.
+Media coverage and storytelling around this case emphasize how racially motivated immigration enforcement undermines constitutional protections for everyone.

 Over the course of one month, I created a series of social media posts to keep Immigrant Defenders Law Center’s audience informed about developments in challenging unconstitutional immigration arrests in Southern California.